withattribution/gold/README.md

 ✓create methods to create scan json
 ✓create methods to create scan monetary-unit json

-add finish state to beta
+✓add finish state to beta
 rename beta

--- to accomplish this add a private reference to the child process of both the record and play sox instance and then a function that references both and kills them -- inside beta reference to the entire function is returned with access to the stream through a function and the prototypes to stop both the record and play -- then add the db call to save in a persitent state.
+✓-- to accomplish this add a private reference to the child process of both the record and play sox instance and then a function that references both and kills them -- inside beta reference to the entire function is returned with access to the stream through a function and the prototypes to stop both the record and play -- then add the db call to save in a persitent state.

+✓add db to server js schema after saving

+✓write the db connection helper, then pass that to various model classes to create the user / scan models

+✓--> start scan (create MonetaryUnitModel)
+✓--> do scan (save as ScanModel)

+calculate max amplitudes (range of 3-5)

+need interface to complete the following
+--> repeat
-add db to server js schema after saving add the ability to start a "canonical scan"
+--> list scans for certain monetary unit add the ability to start a "canonical scan" add ability to make repeat scans (solve already sent stream error)

-overlay current scan with canonical scan
+overlay current scan with canonical scan look into making current scan fixed width

-calculate max amplitudes (range of 3-5) display max amplitudes on graph
+display max amplitudes on graph

 build interface to select a scan build interface to start and stop scan